gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	> exit

-Now we can add our node host, node.example.com, to the *small_district* that we created above:
+Now we can add our node host, node.example.com, to the *small_district* that we created above.
+To verify the node is configured for small gears, view the */etc/openshift/resource_limits.conf* file and make a note of what *node_profile* is configured as:

+	# less /etc/openshift/resource_limits.conf

+To add our node to the small district, enter the following command:

 	# oo-admin-ctl-district -c add-node -n small_district -i node.example.com